Liquidity ratios: types, formulas and how to use them

 Why liquidity ratios matter for small businesses

+Liquidity ratios measure your business's ability to pay short-term bills using available cash and easily convertible assets.
 These ratios help you assess your financial health over the next 12 months.
 They reveal whether you have enough cash on hand to cover expenses, payroll, and loan payments.
+They can also serve as a foundation for the forward-looking financial projections expected by regulatory bodies.

 Understanding your liquidity ratios helps you:

-• Prevent business closure due to cash shortages
+- Prevent closure due to cash shortages

 Types of liquidity ratios